 Check if the treatment is available in England

-If the treatment you are seeking is treatment that would not be available to you on the NHS in England, then you will not be eligible for funding through either the S2 or EU Directive routes (unless exceptional circumstances apply).
+If the treatment you're seeking is treatment that would not be available to you on the NHS in England, then you will not be eligible for funding through either the S2 or EU Directive routes (unless exceptional circumstances apply).

-If you still decide to proceed with self-funded treatment abroad you may want to think about why it is not available here.
+If you still decide to proceed with self-funded treatment abroad you may want to think about why it's not available here.
 For reassurance, consider:

 - whether the treatment is licensed by the Medicines and Healthcare products Regulatory Agency (MHRA)

 - whether the treatment is approved by the National Institute for Health and Care Excellence (NICE)